wazuh/wazuh-dashboard-plugins/public/components/search-bar/README.md

 - Supports multiple query languages.
 - Switch the selected query language.
-- Self-contained query language implementation and ability to interact with the search bar component
+- Self-contained query language implementation and ability to interact with the search bar component.
 - React to external changes to set the new input.
 This enables to change the input from external components.

 # Usage